openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 removeCustomDnsRule(host: string, callback: AsyncCallback\<void\>): void

-Removes the custom DNS rules of the specified host from the current application.
+Removes the custom DNS rules for the specified host of the current application.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET